 I did my undergrad at Edinburgh doing Computer Science and Electronics with a major focus on Machine Learning in the final two years.
 My bachelor's thesis was in Approximate Bayesian Computation under Dr. Michael Gutmann.

 Previously I worked at Drooble, a social network for musicians as a backend/front-end developer.
-I also did an internship at Amazon in Edinburgh, where I tried my hand at Causal Inference models over their retail datasets.
+I also did an internship at Amazon in Edinburgh, doing Causal Inference models over their retail datasets.

 Once upon a time I was really interested in video games and writing in-browser ones without using flash.
 I have a small collection of Doodles hosted on github.
 These are mostly HTML5 algorithmic and graphics demos with a few games.